shaundonmoyer/Final_Project/FracFocus.md

 ![Breaker Plot](Final_Proj_Images/Breaker_Plot.jpeg)

-The above plot yeilds the 10 most used Breakers from the reported in the FracFocus registry.
+The above plot yeilds the 10 most used Breakers reported in the FracFocus registry.
 We can see that the "Vicon NF Breaker" is the most popular used Breaker as it is reported over 8600 times.
+This function can be used to report on any ingredient purpose (Sclaing Inhibitor, Friction Reducer, Biocide, Gelling Agent, etc...)

 ### Ingredient report function

 The next objective of this project is to understand the composition of an ingredient being used in a hydraulic fracturing job.
 To do this data from the RegistryUploadIngredient table was used.
 This table contains a column of data that reports the weight percentage of an ingredient that was used for one disclosure of a hydraulic fracturing job.
 This column of data is named PercentHFJob in the RegistryUploadIngredient table.
 A function was created that can summarize the usage of any ingredient.

-First, the RegistryUploadIngredient table was brought into R this time only selecting the IngredientName and PercentHFJob columns.
+First, the RegistryUploadIngredient table was brought into R this time only selecting the "IngredientName" and "PercentHFJob" columns.

 ```
 RUI <- data.table(dbGetQuery(con, "SELECT [IngredientName],[PercentHFJob] FROM [FracFocusRegistry].[dbo].[RegistryUploadIngredients]")
 ```

 Then data was filtered to exclude values in the PercentHFJob column that are equal to 0 and greater than 30.
-Explain why.
+A value of 0 was excluded from the dataset so a "true" minimum value could be retrieved.
+Also, values exceeding 30 weight percent were excluded because values over 30 weight percent are unrealistic in the industry (besides water).

 ```
 new_RUI <- RUI %>%